CSI-ADS/OptimControl/README.md

 ## How to use

-Do the following:
+To run the example in analyse.py
 * install anaconda
 * create the conda environment from environment.yml
 * src folder contains the code
-* analyse.py reproduces some of the figures in the paper (install jupytext to open the .py files as jupyter notebooks)
+* analyse.py reproduces some of the figures in the paper
+* open analyse.py with jupyter notebook (install jupytext to open the .py files as jupyter notebooks)

 ## Core